 Where to watch: Netflix, Hulu

-The gist is in the title.
 Channel Zero is an anthology horror series.
-We won’t give too much away, but the “No End House” season premiered on January 9, 2017, and focuses on a house of endless horrors–hence, the name.
-Season 2 started airing on September 20, 2017.
+We won’t give too much away, but the “Butcher’s Block” season premiered earlier this year and focuses on a mysterious town.

 Where to watch: Syfy.com, Amazon Video